-The adult stem cells used for spinal cord injury clinical investigations at the Stem Cell Institute come from two sources: the subject’s own bone marrow (autologous mesenchymal and CD34+) and human umbilical cord tissue (allogeneic mesenchymal).
+The adult stem cells used in spinal cord injury investigational treatments at the Stem Cell Institute come from two sources: the subject’s own bone marrow (autologous mesenchymal and CD34+) and human umbilical cord tissue (allogeneic mesenchymal).

 A licensed anesthesiologist harvests bone marrow from both hips under light general anesthesia in a hospital operating room.
 This procedure takes about 1 1/2 – 2 hours.
 Before they are administered to the subject, these bone marrow-derived stem cells must pass testing for quality, bacterial contamination (aerobic and anaerobic) and endotoxin.

 All donated umbilical cords are screened for viruses and bacteria to International Blood Bank Standards.

 How do the physicians administer these stem cells?

 Our stem cell clinical protocol for spinal cord injury calls for a total of 16 injections over the course of 4 weeks.